BSc (Agriculture), MSc (Food Science), PhD (Microbiology)

 BIuris, LLB, LLM

 Rams joined the AECI Board in 2010 and serves on the Social and Ethics, Risk, Nominations and Remuneration Committees.
-In 2015 he was appointed to the Board of Anglo American South Africa where he serves as a member of its Risk and Audit Committee and chairs the Social and Ethics Committee.
+He is a member of the Board of Anglo American South Africa where he serves as a member of its Risk and Audit Committee and chairs the Social and Ethics Committee.
 He is Non-executive Chairman of Rand Refinery and also chairs that company’s Nomination and Remuneration Committee.
 Rams is past Chairman of BP Southern Africa, SAPREF and the South African Petroleum Industry Association.
 Between 2000 and 2004 he was Director-General of the National Department of Labour and government Chief Negotiator at the National Economic Development and Labour Council.
 Rams is a practising advocate of the High Court and a member of the Council of the Pretoria Society of Advocates.

 All rights Reserved.